Combined Suggestions, Minneapolis

 A few key points:

-• It is much larger than most first-time travelers expect it to be: allow for adequate time between connecting flights!!
+• It is much larger than most first-time travelers expect it to be so allow for adequate time between connecting flights!

-• Almost all amenities (shopping, restaurants, etc) are beyond the security checkpoints - which reduces the wandering about of shifty characters looking for carelessly attended wallets and carry-ons
+• Almost all amenities (shopping, restaurants, etc) are beyond the security checkpoints, which reduces the presence of shifty characters looking for carelessly attended wallets and carry-ons

 • Travelers with long layovers can stow their bags (lockers are available) and hop the Blue Line from either terminal for a 12-minute ride to Mall of America; the largest shopping center in the United States.
 See the Metro Transit URL provided above.